bhavanasm2025-bit/ai-predictive-maintenance/README.md

 - Interactive charts
 - Deployment to a cloud platform

+## Team Collaboration

+This project was developed through teamwork and collaboration.

+- **Bhavana S M** – Backend development, AI predictive model, API integration, project documentation, and GitHub management.
+- **Brindhaa S M** – Frontend development and dashboard design.

+We collaborated using GitHub to integrate the frontend and backend components and build the complete AI Predictive Maintenance system.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.